 Are you a hardware manufacturer making headphones, phones, tablets TVs, laptops or mircoprocessors?
 VRX is also available for license to run in realtime in your products.
 Our technoology is available as a SIMD optimised C++ library and we have CLI tools for Linux, OSX and Windows for testing or cloud deployment.
 Contact us for more information.

-VRX will soon be available as a cloud based web application for efficiently converting large volumes of video or audio content into 3D Audio.
+VRX will soon be available as a cloud based web application for efficiently converting large volumes of video or audio content into spatial audio.
 Just drop your files in the app's file manager view and download them when they are ready.
 The processing is between 5x and 10x realtime so you won't have to wait long!
 Just a few minutes.

 It depends, every piece of content will react differently to the VRX spatialization process.
 VRX uses the stereo pan positions as cues to decide where to place the sources in the spatialized sound field.
 Content with a wide stereo presentation will result in a more convincing spatial presentation.
 Content which is closer to a mono presentation will respond less favourably to the process.